freelin-hummel/isleward/docs/dialogues.md

 ## Adding dialogue to a mob

-### In a map file
+### Hard-coded
-1. Place your mob in the `mobs` layer and give it a name
+1. In the map file, place your mob in the `mobs` layer and give it a name
   * The case you use here will be used in-game
-2. Place a rectangle around your mob in the `notices` layer and call it `talkYourMobName`
+2. Still in the map file, place a rectangle around your mob in the `notices` layer and call it `talkYourMobName`
   * The name of the notice does not actually matter, we'll define the logic in the zone file
   * If you call your mob `Ben` you can theoretically call your notice anything, like `spoonMonkey`, but standardizing on `talkYourMobName` is more maintainable
 3. In your map's zone file, add an entry for the notice inside `objects`